Quick Relief. Trusted Local Care.

 What to Expect at Your Emergency Dental Visit in Bunbury

-Upon arrival, our team will assess your situation as promptly as possible.
-Patients with more urgent symptoms, such as severe pain or swelling, are prioritised.
+Upon arrival, our team will assess your situation promptly.
+Patients with more concerning symptoms, including severe pain or swelling, may receive earlier attention.
 Eversmile Dental offers same-day emergency appointments when available.
 From the reception desk to the treatment room, we strive to maintain a calm and supportive environment.
-Our goal is to reduce discomfort promptly while helping you feel understood and looked after during every step of your visit.
+Our goal is to support your comfort as promptly as possible, so you feel respected and supported throughout your visit.

-During your visit, the dentist will carry out a gentle yet thorough examination of the affected tooth and the nearby area.
+During your visit, the dentist will perform a thorough and careful examination of the affected tooth and the surrounding area.
 They will inspect for visible cracks, swelling, sensitivity, or signs of infection.
 Digital X-rays may also be used to assess hidden damage or root involvement.
-This step helps guide the most suitable care.
-Your comfort is prioritised throughout the exam, and you’re encouraged to ask questions at any time during your appointment.
+This step may assist in determining a suitable treatment approach.
+We aim to support your comfort throughout the exam, and you’re encouraged to ask questions at any time during your appointment.

-If your emergency involves a broken crown or a lost filling, your dentist will check whether it can be reused or needs replacement.
+If your emergency involves a broken crown or a lost filling, your dentist will check whether it can be reused or needs to be replaced.
 This includes evaluating the integrity of the restoration, how well it fits, and whether the underlying tooth can support it.
-If the crown or filling no longer provides adequate protection, alternatives will be recommended.
-The goal is to restore strength and function while preserving as much healthy structure as possible.
+If the crown or filling no longer appears to support the tooth, alternatives may be discussed.
+The aim is to maintain tooth structure and function, when appropriate, while preserving as much healthy structure as possible.

 Once your dentist has completed their assessment, they will explain all suitable treatment options available to address the problem.
 Each option will be described clearly, including what the procedure involves, how long it takes, expected outcomes, and any possible limitations.
-You’ll be supported to ask questions and share your preferences.
+You’ll be supported in asking questions and sharing your preferences.
 This conversation helps match the treatment plan to your specific needs, comfort level, and long-term oral health goals.

 Before any treatment begins, you will receive a detailed, itemised quote outlining the expected fees.
 Costs may vary based on the type of restoration, diagnostic tests, and treatment complexity.
-Eversmile Dental offers transparent pricing, so you know exactly what to expect.
+Eversmile Dental provides itemised fee details to help you understand the anticipated costs involved.
 We can also explain how your health fund may contribute and discuss available payment options, including eligibility for government-supported dental schemes if applicable to your situation.

 *These images display actual patients of our clinic.
 Every case is different, and treatment outcomes can vary according to individual conditions and needs.